robogeek/docx2pdf/documents/Definition.html.md

 new implementers and thereby encourage more widespread adoption of the standard.

-[This document contains normative and non-normative content and may contain simplifications for the purpose of conveying the underlying OpenADR REST concepts.
-Additional normative content can be found in the Normative References section, including the OpenADR 3.0 OpenAPI document.]{.mark} \[OADR-3.0-Specification\] which is the authoritative specification of the interface between VTN and clients.
+This document contains normative and non-normative content and may contain simplifications for the purpose of conveying the underlying OpenADR REST concepts.
+Additional normative content can be found in the Normative References section, including the OpenADR 3.0 OpenAPI document.
+[OADR-3.0-Specification] which is the authoritative specification of the interface between VTN and clients.

 ## 1.1 Revision 3.0.2 Introduction {#revision-3.0.2-introduction .unnumbered}